sagemath/trac_to_gh/Issue 3371.md

 # Issue 3371: bug in uniformiSer for p-adic rings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3371

 Original creator: wuthrich